sestevao/habits_setup/README.md

 - Identification of completion of habits on days, the more blue the less habits completed on the day;
 - Possibility of creating new habits marking the days that it will be monitored;
 - Editing (toggle) habits per day between completed and to be completed.
 - Habit progress bar by day.
-Completed Vs Completed.
+Completed vs to complete.

+&nbsp;

 ![Imagens-Web](https://github.com/LivioAlvarenga/Nlw-Setup/blob/master/files/Imagens-Web.png?raw=true)